Kirpal/gmail-college-scorecard/README.md

-# College Scorecard Gmail Addon
+# College Scorecard Gmail Add-on

 *Not on GSuite Store yet*